SofiaTruta/8bitreviews-frontend/README.md

 ### Day 5
-- Implemented functionalities to delete and edit reviews.
+- Implemented functionalities to delete and edit reviews, sending a post request from the JavaScript frontend to my Python Django-rest-framework backend, using the dynamic built-in capabilities of Django ViewSets.

 ### Day 6